slu-soc5650/course-website/content/lecture-03/index.md

 here("data", "rawData.csv")
 ```

-When you use it this way, you need to embed this function wherever you would normally enter a manual file pathof some kind:
+When you use it this way, you need to embed this function wherever you would normally enter a manual file path of some kind:

 ```r
 read_csv(here("data", "rawData.csv"))